Book a demo

 Typically speaking, your website has been designed for a very different purpose in mind from that of a large touchscreen.
 It’s built for navigating on a desktop, laptop or smart device (so not necessarily a touch device exclusively) and in theory, yes, it has all the information a customer might want to know about your business, brand or products/services.

-However, that’s where the similarities end – on a superficial level.
-Often, people don’t immediately see the differences between a touchscreen website and a touchscreen experience from a technical standpoint, or from a user’s perspective for that matter.
+People don’t immediately see the differences between a touchscreen website and a touchscreen experience from a technical standpoint, or from a user’s perspective for that matter.

 Often, customers are considering how to make their event, reception or customer-facing area more interesting and innovative, and they’ve heard about touchscreens, so they think: “I know – we’ll get a touchscreen and put our website on it!”